shimasakisan/llama-cpp-ui/README.md

 # llama-cpp-ui

 A web API and frontend UI for llama.cpp written in C++.
 No python or other dependencies needed.
 Everything is self-contained in a single executable, including a basic chat frontend.
+The API aims to be compatible with OpenAI's, but it's not as complete and supports the bare minimum to hold a conversation with streaming.

 ![](imgs/sample6.png)